Skip to main content

 COMM 206.
 Digital Communication: Fundamentals.
 3 Credits.

 An introduction to the theory and practice of digital communication for print, online and mobile media.
 Course emphasis is on a holistic approach to digital design including both theoretical knowledge and software expertise.
 Course involves creating a series of portfolio-ready digital artifacts.
-F.
+F,S.

 COMM 212.
 Interpersonal Communication.
 3 Credits.